BarryLiuCQ/RoboND-Kinematics-Project/README.md

 <p align="center"> <img src="./misc_images/kr210_fk1.jpg"> </p>

-Below figure is showing the KR210 forward kinematics diagram using above joint data:
+Below figure is showing the KR210 forward kinematics diagram using above joint data but combining the last three joints (4,5, and 6) in in joint_5 since their axes intersect at a single point of spherical wrist:

 <p align="center"> <img src="./misc_images/kr210_fk2.jpg"> </p>

-Note that:
+#### Note that:
----

 **Origin** O(i) = intersection between Xi and Zi axis

 **Link Length:** a(i-1) = Zi-1 - Zi along the X(i-1) axis